 Perhaps it is only as we grow older that we are able to go back and read the story again, and realise the significance of the passage at the end of the previous parsha.
-It says this: "Terach took his son Abram, his grandson Lot, son of Haran, and his daughter-in-law Sarai, the wife of his son Abram, and together they set out from Ur of the Chaldeans to go to Canaan.
-But when they came to Harran, they settled there" (Gen. 11:31).
+It says this:

+Terach took his son Avram and his grandson Lot, son of Haran, and his daughter-in-law Sarai, his son Abram's wife, and together they set out from Ur of the Chaldeans to go to Canaan.
+But when they arrived at Harran, they settled there.
+(Gen. 11:31)

 It turns out, in other words, that Abraham left his father's house long after he had left his land and his birthplace.
 His birthplace was in Ur, in what is today southern Iraq, but he only separated from his father in Harran, in what is now northern Syria.
 Terach, Abraham's father, accompanied him for the first half of his journey.
-He went with his son at least part of the way.
+He went with his son, at least part of the way.

 What actually happened?
 There are two possibilities.
 The first is that Abraham received his call in Ur.
-His father Terach then agreed to go with him, intending to accompany him to the land of Canaan, though he did not complete the journey, perhaps because of age.
+His father Terach then agreed to go with him, intending to accompany him to the land of Canaan, though he did not complete the journey, perhaps because of his advanced age.
 The second is that the call came to Abraham in Harran, in which case his father had already begun the journey on his own initiative by leaving Ur.
 Either way, the break between Abraham and his father was far less dramatic than we first thought.

-I have argued elsewhere (in my new book, Not in God's Name), that biblical narrative is far more subtle than we usually take it to be.
+I have argued elsewhere^[2] that biblical narrative is far more subtle than we usually take it to be.
 It is deliberately written to be understood at different levels at different stages in our moral growth.
 There is a surface narrative.
-But there is also, often, a deeper story that we only come to notice and understand when we have reached a certain level of maturity (I call this the concealed counter-narrative).
+But there is also, often, a deeper story that we only come to notice and understand when we have reached a certain level of maturity (I call this the concealed counternarrative).
 Genesis 11-12 is a classic example.